 On our last day we will get to know Lisbon, the capital and heart of Portugal.
 The city, like Rome and other cities, spans seven hills.
 The most famous of these is the hill of Alfa, on which the Old Quarter is built, where the Jewish Quarter of the city was also located.
 We will visit the district of Belem (Portuguese for Bethlehem), a quarter built on the waterfront and where Vasco da Gama is buried.
 We will see the Tower of Belem and the monument to the explorers of Portugal.
 We will climb to the heights of St. George’s Castle overlooking the city and then descend via the winding alleyways of the ancient Alfa district, which also includes the Juderia (the Jewish Quarter).
 Our fascinating excursion is over.
-We’ll go to the airport in Lisbon and fly back to Israel.
-Arrival is on day 16.
+In the late afternoon we head to the airport in Lisbon and each fly home.

 |Price with flights from Tel Aviv||TBA|

 |Pre/Post night||$180 per person twin share BB|

 |Arrival/departure transfers||$50 per person|